skyfox93/plunk/Readme.md

-# Socket.IO Collaborative Whiteboard
+# Plunk!
+Collaborative Music Game

-A simple collaborative whiteboard for socket.io
+A simple collaborative music game made with socket.io

+## How to play
+Use the mouse or a touch screen.
+Press to play.

-## How to use
+## How to run

 ```
 $ npm i && npm start
 ```

-And point your browser to `http://localhost:3000`.
-Optionally, specify a port by supplying the `PORT` env variable.

-## Features

-- draw on the whiteboard and all other users will see you drawings live